What Personal Property Is Protected

 The Vehicle Exemption Adjusts for Inflation

-Starting January 1, 2024, the motor vehicle exemption adjusts annually based on the Consumer Price Index.
-This means the $15,000 and $25,000 figures increase each year to keep pace with the cost of living.
+Starting January 1, 2024, the motor vehicle exemption adjusts each year based on the Consumer Price Index.
+The $15,000 and $25,000 figures increase annually to keep pace with the cost of living.
 The adjustment rounds up to the nearest $100.

 The vehicle exemption protects equity, not the full value.
-If a car is worth $30,000 but the loan balance is $20,000, the equity is $10,000, well within the exemption.
+If a car is worth $30,000 but the loan balance is $20,000, the equity is $10,000.
+That falls within the exemption.
 This distinction matters when evaluating whether a vehicle is at risk in a creditor action.

 Pets and domestic animals have no dollar cap.
-Arizona treats household pets as fully exempt, reflecting the reality that companion animals are family members, not assets to be liquidated.
+Arizona treats household pets as fully exempt.
+This reflects the reality that companion animals are family members, not assets to be sold off.